hydrology-tep/documentation/source/apps/hm.rst

 Select a sub-basin and it’s upstream area in the Geobrowser
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Zoom in to the area of interest and select a sub-basin by clicking in the map (left mouse button[2]_).
+1. Zoom in to the area of interest and select a sub-basin by clicking in the map (left mouse button [2]_).
 The selected sub-basin is highlighted in green, and the upstream areas in yellow.
 2. To select another sub-basin, click in another non-highlighted basin (it’s not possible to select a sub-basin from the current selected upstream area).

+..
+[2] The EO data coverage polygons may be blocking the sub-basin polygons.
+Solution, see *Known issues*.

 .. figure:: ../includes/apps_hm_subbasin.png
 	:figclass: img-border